enonic/action-app-deploy/README.md

 Optional arguments
 - app_jar: path to the app to be deployed.
 If not given, the action will deploy all apps under "./build/libs/"
-- client_cert
-- client_key
+- client_cert: required only if you need to authenticate using mTLS

-Note: If you need to authenticate using mTLS, use the client_key and client_cert.
+- client_key: required only if  you need to authenticate using mTLS

-The url, username and app_jar parameters can be given as string inputs.
-But password, client_cert and client_key has to be stored in the repository's secret store.
+Note: The url, username and app_jar parameters can be given as string inputs.
+But password, client_cert and client_key has to be stored in a secret store.

 Here is an example workflow
 ```yaml